intel/cNVMe/README.md

 Windows Build Status: [![Build status](https://ci.appveyor.com/api/projects/status/svfanibbsfm94d4f/branch/master?svg=true)](https://ci.appveyor.com/project/csm10495/cnvme-v65dl/branch/master)

 The original (and now legacy) repository for this project can be found here, for historical purposes: [csm10495/cNVMe](https://github.com/csm10495/cNVMe)

+# Firmware Images
+cNVMe supports Firmware Image Download and Firmware Commit.
+Certain characteristics make up valid cNVMe firmware images:
+* The first 5 bytes of the firmware image must be "cNVMe" in ASCII text.
+The controller will return a status code of Invalid Firmware Image if this eye-catcher is not found at the start of the firmware image.
+* The last 8 bytes of the firmware image will be the newly reported Firmware Revision within Identify Controller.

 # Command Response API (CRAPI)
 ### Rationale (Informative)